OrysyaStus/TableauTutorials/Tableau_Basics/Basics_I/README.md

 This tutorial will be using the following work https://sandiegohearts.github.io/

-We will be developing the following dashboard:
+We will be developing the following dashboard
 <img src="https://github.com/OrysyaStus/TableauTutorials/blob/master/Tableau_Basics/Basics_I/Images/sampledashboard.PNG">

 ## Tableau Start Page